cheeky-factor/Cheeky-Radio-Pro/README.md

 ## How do I get the app working?

 Good question!
 The code is released free of charge.
 I have documented how to get the app working on CheekyFactor.com as premium content.
 To view this content you will need to register for a goPro account (it's only $2.95 a month), and this document explains how to get the environment ready, how to customize the App to your needs and more importantly, how to get your stream onto the App.
+Details can be found at http://cheekyfactor.com/2019/02/03/cheeky-radio-pro-the-instructions/

 If you are not a technical person, I am more than happy to help you out.
 Please contact me via the CheekyFactor.com contacts page.
 I charge $250 a day for developing apps.